Qivex/smart-farming-obstacle/examples/readme.txt

 6) In both "generator.config.json" files set property "dataFolder" to the path of this new folder
 7) Install Blender and adjust BLENDER_PATH in "run-generator.bat" (optional: remove "--background" flag for GUI)
 8) Select the obstacle from any of the available scenes.
 Adjust path to .blend project in "run-generator.bat" accordingly.
-8) Start "run-generator.bat", this will create a new folder "render@<timestamp>" (might take several minutes depending on hardware)
+9) Start "run-generator.bat", this will create a new folder "render@<timestamp>" (render might take several minutes depending on hardware)

+Optional:
+- Remove "--background" flag in "run-generator.bat to enable GUI and avoid close-on-finish
+- In "generator.config.json" set property render.skip=true to skip rendering (used for scene creation debugging)